Medicine Ball Forward Lunge with Twist exercise demonstration image

 Breathing

-Inhale as you descend into the lunge; exhale forcefully during the twist and as you push back to the starting position.
+Inhale as you lunge down, exhale during the twist and push back to start.

 Tempo